我说我这个性呵,总是觉得抱持平常心是最让人安然自在的姿态。这种心理状态由开始培养直到成了习惯,伴随了我多久我也不清楚了。渐渐地、渐渐地,“努力争取”这四个字似乎已经离我所适应的频率有点远了。

 Find that pursuit that will energise you, consume you, become an obsession.
 Each day, you must rise with a restless enthusiasm.
 If you don’t, you are working.
 (Get the meaning of 'working' in here already?)

 Most of you will end up in activities which involve communication.
 To those of you I have a second message: be wary of the truth.
 I’m not asking you to speak it, or write it, for there are times when it is dangerous or impossible to do those things.
 The truth has a great capacity to offend and injure, and you will find that the closer you are to someone, the more care you must take to disguise or even conceal the truth.
 Often, there is great virtue in being evasive, or equivocating.
 There is also great skill.
 (Be careful.
-I think some people tend to get this wrong easily if you don't understand
+I think some people tend to get this wrong easily if you don't understand exactly what message the speaker intended to convey.)
+Any child can blurt out the truth, without thought to the consequences.
+It takes great maturity to appreciate the value of silence.

 In order to be wary of the truth, you must first know it.
 That requires great frankness to yourself.
 Never fool the person in the mirror.